 The second type of power of attorney places limits when decisions can and cannot be made for you.
 This power of attorney gives the agent the same type of control as the durable power of attorney, but there are only specific circumstances that will allow those powers to become active.
 For example, you can create a contingent power of attorney that would only go into effect if you were to become incapacitated.
 However, safeguards are often put in place for these types of scenarios such as requiring your doctor sign off on your condition as being “incapacitated”.

 As the Internet becomes a deeper, more infinite pool of information, it is easy to see how some people might lean towards grabbing a template off of the Internet for putting together a durable power of attorney on their own.
-We strongly recommend making use of our attorneys to draft your agreement, mostly to make sure that you are staying compliant with the state laws in Virginia and that your wishes will be followed in the worst case scenario!
+We strongly recommend making use of our attorney to draft your agreement, mostly to make sure that you are staying compliant with the state laws in Virginia and that your wishes will be followed in the worst case scenario!